 Photo: IM3847 / Wikimedia Commons

-Another popular town that you must visit when visiting Chittoor in Andhra Pradesh is Kanipakam.
+Another popular town that you must visit when exploring Chittoor tourist places in Andhra Pradesh is Kanipakam.
 The main attraction in this town is the Kanipakam Vinayaka Temple, dedicated to Lord Ganesha.
 The temple’s origin dates back to the 11th century wherein it was reportedly constructed by the Chola dynasty.
 One of the main attractions in this temple is the unique idol of Lord Ganesha that emerges from the waters of a perennial well.

 Location: Kanipakam, Chittoor District, Andhra Pradesh